SamarthGupta93/Classical-Composer-Comparison/README.md

 **State Input --> GRU --> FC_1 --> Output_layer**

 State Input shape: (batch_size, timesteps, input_dims)
 batch_size and timesteps are hyperparameters and can be experimented on.
-We set the number of timesteps = 50 in our experiments which produces an accuracy of ~ 52% over 5 classes.
+We set the number of timesteps = 50 in our experiments which produces an accuracy of ~ 52% over 5 composers.
 This implies that there must be some uniqueness in the compositions of different composers.
 Further analysis could be done to explore this uniqueness.

 ### References